 Lovely white washed building with good proportions and simple lines.
 Original name is inscribed in the arches and it's decorated with carved grapes.
 See more here...

-There’s also a collection of pictures of our heritage buildings in Bromley town centre:
+There’s also a collection of pictures of our heritage, both buildings and green spaces, in Bromley town centre: